cascadiajs/cascadiajs-2022/src/views/content/conference/attend.md

 ![Sunriver Resort guest room](/images/sunriver/sunriver-guest-room.webp)

-<div class="highlight warning">UPDATE: Our group block has expired.
-If you need to book a room, please email us at info@cascadiajs.com and we will try to help!</div>
+<div class="highlight success">UPDATE: Our group block has expired, but we set aside some extra rooms!
+If you need to book a room, please email us at info@cascadiajs.com and we get you hooked up!</div>

 Conference attendees receive **discounted room rates** at Sunriver Resort and **the 17.5% resort fee is waived**.